Zooropa, Vertigo and Levitate

 You can also use Mercer Hollow as your climbing route for a

 larger loop.
-Descend Vertigo, then drop down Brookside Drive to Suncrest
+After descending, drop down Brookside Drive to Suncrest

 Drive and continue downhill.
 (This loop will put a mile of pavement at the bottom of the